 Anyway, now that the last of the bandages have been removed I am beginning to remember our last concert.
 It started out great.
 We were rockin, the crowd was screamin, everyone was havin a kick ass time.
 Then it all happened; I'm talkin domino effect.

-While I was screamin out the lyrics to our latest, greatest, darkest anthem,"Grueling Death", a bug flies into my mouth.
-I tried to spit it out but the shittin thing flies right down my throat and gets lodged in my windpipe.
-I feel like im dying and I dont know what to do.
+While I was screamin out the lyrics to our latest, greatest, darkest anthem,"Grueling Death", a bug flew into my mouth.
+I tried to spit it out but the shittin thing flew right down my throat and got lodged in my windpipe.
+I feel like I'm dying and I don't know what to do.
 At this point my drummer realizes im choking and runs up to perform the hard rock version of the heimlich manuever (he punches me in the gut with all his might.)
 The bug becomes dislodged and I now see that it is a wasp!
 As soon as the bastard leaves my gasping esophagus it lands on my face and starts to sting the hell out of me.
 While the wasp is camped out on the tip of my nose with its stinger embedded at full length my guitarist rushes forward and smashes me in the face with his instrument.

 "I think I got the little fucker!"
 He screams as blood begins to gush from my nose and the insect flies away unharmed.

 "Grueling Death" is the last song in our set and we just can not seem to get through it.
 Once again we start to play and the crowd is gettin riled up.
 Things actually go pretty smooth....for a while.